ravi-kumar7/documentation/docs/middleware/android-sdk.md

 # FinBox Lending: Android

-FinBox Lending SDK is a drop-in module which can add a digital lending journey to any mobile application The SDK has following modules:
+FinBox Lending SDK is a drop-in module which can add a digital lending journey to any mobile application.
+The SDK has the following modules:

 1. OnBoarding
 2. Loan Dashboard
 3. KYC
 4. Loan offer and Agreement

+## Modules

-## OnBoarding module
+### OnBoarding module

 Onboarding the user is the first and the most critical step of the SDK.
-FinBox does the onboarding based on OTP verification of user's mobile number.
+FinBox does the onboarding based on OTP verification of the user's mobile number.

-## Loan Dashboard
+### Loan Dashboard

 The loan dashboard screen will have details of the active/ongoing loan for that user.
-This screen gives an overview about the loan journey.
+This screen gives an overview of the loan journey.
 In case the user has a disbursed loan he can view his EMI details in the Repay section.

-## KYC
+### KYC

 KYC is critical to a loan application.
-There are rules set in place to ensure a smooth journey for the user while applying for KYC and giving a continuous update on the status of KYC and approval.
+There are rules set in place to ensure a smooth journey for the user while applying for KYC.
 KYC rules are based on 3 main tiers.

 1. Address proof
 2. PAN Card
 3. Photo

-E-kyc is available for Address proof for a hazel free journey.
+E-KYC is available for Address proof for a hazel free journey.

-## Loan offer and Agreement
+### Loan offer and Agreement

-Once KYC and loan approval is done, user will see list of loans available based on the credit score determined by FIS (FinBox Inclusion Score).
+Once KYC and loan approval is done, the user will see a list of loans available based on the credit score determined by FIS (FinBox Inclusion Score).
 The user can select any one of the offers and attach a bank for the loan.
-Once the bank verification is done and the user is taken to the legality screen where the full agreement is shown and user consent is requested.
 A final OTP verification is done and loan request is placed for disbursal.

 ## Setting up the SDK